aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/comments-and-notes/change-text-direction-of-the-comment/_index.md

             comment.commentShape.textOrientationType = TextDirectionType.RightToLeft;

             // Set the Comment note
             comment.note = "This is my Comment Text.
-This is test";
+This is a test";

             // Saving the modified Excel file
             const outputData = wb.save(SaveFormat.Xlsx);